codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Go back to the List view.
 1. Click **Configure as Argo Application**.
 Codefresh takes care of the configuration for you.
+  If you drill down into the Runtime and click Runtime Components, you'll see the list of components with their Health status.

+  {% include
+      image.html
+      lightbox="true"
+      file="/images/runtime/helm/helm-runtime-components.png"
+      url="/images/runtime/helm/helm-runtime-components.png"
+      alt="Runtime Components after configuring GitOps Runtime as Argo Application" caption="Runtime Components after configuring GitOps Runtime as Argo Application" max-width="30%"
+   %}

+{:start="3"}
 1. Continue with [Step 6: GitOps with Argo CD: Remove Rollouts controller deployment](#step-6-gitops-with-argo-cd-remove-rollouts-controller-deployment).

 ### Step 6: GitOps with Argo CD: Remove Rollouts controller deployment